witnessmenow/arduino-google-maps-api/README.md

     #include <GoogleMapsApi.h>

-and pass it a Bot token and a SSL Client (See the examples for more details)
+and pass it a API token and a SSL Client (See the examples for more details)

     #define API_KEY "XXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
     // WiFiSSLClient client; //For 101 boards